Student Global AIDS Campaign: Structure

 SGAC is a youth- and student-led organization organized into chapters based at high schools or universities.
 There is a national Steering Committee (SC) of students from across the country.
 Elected by SGAC members for one-year terms, SC members deal with the day-to-day operation of the campaign and fill roles ranging from media coordination to outreach work.
 Decisions are made by consensus.

 Global Justice

-The Student Global AIDS Campaign's parent organization, Global Justice, is also home to other student-led campaigns on global trade and child survival.
+The Student Global AIDS Campaign's original parent organization, Global Justice, was also home to other student-led campaigns on global trade and child survival.
 Global Justice also employs the staff that work on the Student Global AIDS Campaign, including a full-time national organizer, a shared executive director, and support/communications staff.
 Global Justice is governed by a board of directors which has included such activists and intellectuals as Jeffrey Sachs, Paul Farmer, and ACT UP co-founder Eric Sawyer, as well as students from each of the group's campaigns.
 There is also an emerging alumni group of previous leaders who have now graduated.

+Health Global Access Project

+The Student Global AIDS Campaign became a project of Health Global Access Project (Health GAP), an international AIDS advocacy organization in 2008.

+Alumni

+SGAC has several notable alumni including Ben Wikler, Amirah Sequeira (the youngest political director of a national labor union National Nurses United), Jamila Headley, Executive Director of Be A Hero, Luke Messac and numerous well known doctors.